There are two important differences between mutual funds and annuities when they are offered under a retirement plan.

 An annuity is an insurance contract with one or more fixed-rate and variable investment options.

 As for income options, annuities offer you the opportunity for lifetime income with or without guaranteed payments for a fixed time period*.
 Or you can decide to receive income for a certain number of years or take a cash withdrawal (depending on your plan’s provisions).
 Mutual funds offer systematic withdrawals.
-Normally you can redeem (or liquidate) any amount at any time.

 Otherwise, mutual funds and annuities are treated very similarly when offered as part of your employer’s retirement plan.